Loading [MathJax]/extensions/TeX/mathchoice.js

 Problem:

-Find all triples $(x,y,z)$ of positive real numbers satisfying simultaneously the inequalities $x+y+z-2xyz \leq 1$ and $$xy+yz+zx+\dfrac{1}{xyz} \leq 4.$$
+Find all triples (x,y,z) of positive real numbers satisfying simultaneously the inequalities x+y+z-2xyz \leq 1 and xy+yz+zx+\dfrac{1}{xyz} \leq 4.

 Proposed by Titu Andreescu.